frappe/semgrep-rules/README.md

 ## How to contribute new rules

 - Read how Semgrep works: [Getting started with semgrep rules](https://semgrep.dev/docs/writing-rules/overview/)
-- Write a rule a rule.
+- Write a rule.
 Make sure it doesn't have too many false positives.
 - Write positive and negative test cases for rule you are adding: [Testing rules](https://semgrep.dev/docs/writing-rules/testing-rules/)